Left orderings on inductive limits of amalgamated free products: Countably generated groups

-Therefore, the group $\tilde{G}$ is represented $\tilde{G}\simeq \m{Z}[l,l^{-1}]$.
-Namely, it represents a group ring.
-Then, the group $\tilde{G}$ is a countably generated abel group.
-In particular, $\tilde{G}$ has only two left orderings.
-In addition, $\tilde{G}$ can be embedded in an HNN-extension by Proposition \ref{prop:HNN}.
-In this case, $\tilde{G}$ is embedded in the Baumslag-Solitar group and a split short exact sequence holds as below:
+Therefore, the group $G_{(\infty)}$ is isomorphic to $ \m{Z}[l,l^{-1}]$.
+Namely, it is considered as a group ring.
+The group $G_{(\infty)}$ is a countably generated abel group and it has only two left orderings, which is non-genuine isolated orderings.
+The group $G_{(\infty)}$ can be embedded in an HNN-extension by Proposition \ref{prop:HNN}.
+In fact, $G_{(\infty)}$ is embedded in the Baumslag-Solitar group ${\rm BS}(1,l)$ and a split short exact sequence holds as below: